KoceeEneh/Nexascale-Tasks-2025/GIT-GITHUB.md

 ```

-9. Create a pull request to the original repository (do this on your github interface if you are not familiar with github cli) <br/>
+9. Create a pull request to the original repository (do this on your github interface if you are not familiar with github cli)/

  <img width="1025" alt="Screenshot 2025-03-08 at 00 25 35" src="https://github.com/user-attachments/assets/a91695f9-a995-4af7-b185-ff451880d242" />